How To Remove Paint From Your Cat's Fur

 Conclusion

 If your cat got into paint, you can remove it using a damp towel and some dish soap, giving your cat a bath, and/or using cooking oil to gently rub out the point.
 Make sure your cat isn't sick from the paint.
-If she is, take her to the veterinarian immediately for medical care.
+If they are, take them to the veterinarian immediately for medical care.